Jaime Lucas Ortega y Alamino: Bishop, archbishop and cardinal

 On 15 June 2013, Pope Francis named Cardinal Ortega y Alamino as his special envoy to the closing ceremony of the National Eucharistic Congress in El Salvador, scheduled for 11 August 2013.
 On 26 April 2016, Pope Francis accepted his resignation as archbishop.

 Death

 Ortega was diagnosed with pancreatic cancer in 2018.
 He died on 26 July 2019.
 Masses honoring the life of Ortega were held between 26 July and 28 July, and his funeral was held in the Havana Cathedral on 28 July.
 First vice-president Salvador Valdes Mesa, vice-president Roberto Morales, and Esteban Lazo, the head of the Cuban National Assembly, joined other Cuban government and Communist Party officials in attendance.
-Cuban President Miguel Diaz-Canel and former president, and also then-Cuban Communist Party leader, Raul Castro, did not attend, but sent bouquets of flowers.
-Religious leaders from other nations, such as Miami Archbishop Thomas Wenski, Puerto Rico Archbishop Roberto Gonzalez Nieves and Cardinal Sean Patrick O’Malley of Boston, also attended Ortega's funeral.
+Cuban President Miguel Diaz-Canel and former president, and also then-Cuban Communist Party leader, Raúl Castro, did not attend, but sent bouquets of flowers.
+Religious leaders from other nations, such as Miami Archbishop Thomas Wenski, Puerto Rico Archbishop Roberto Gonzalez Nieves and Cardinal Sean Patrick O'Malley of Boston, also attended Ortega's funeral.
 Ortega was afterwards buried in the Colon Cemetery in Havana.